 |Subjects:||D - Microeconomics > D2 - Production and Organizations > D21 - Firm Behavior: Theory

-R - Urban, Rural, Regional, Real Estate, and Transportation Economics > R4 - Transportation Systems > R40 - General
+R - Urban, Rural, Regional, Real Estate, and Transportation Economics > R4 - Transportation Economics > R40 - General

 |Depositing User:||Mogens Fosgerau|

 |Date Deposited:||30.
 Oct 2012 18:56|

 |Last Modified:||22.
 Aug 2015 21:56|

 Arnott, R., de Palma, A., Lindsey, R., 1993.
 A structural model of peak-period congestion: a traffic bottleneck with elastic demand.
 American Economic Review 83 (1), 161–179.

 Bilotkach, W., Fageda, X., Flores-Fillol, R., 2010.
 Scheduled service versus personal transportation: the role of distance.
 Regional Science and Urban Economics 40 (1), 60–72.